 Rankine's work was able to bridge the gap between engineering practice and scientific inquiry.

 Due to his association with the railroads, Rankine initially focused on mechanical engineering and the study of the strength of materials.

 In the field of statics, he developed methods to calculate the distribution of forces in building structures.
 He also studied fluid mechanics and ship design.

 In the course of the 1940s, he searched for fundamental laws through experiments with thermodynamic processes.
 In 1852 he declared what would later be called the law of conservation of energy: "energy cannot be created or destroyed, it can only be transformed".

 Molecular Vertebrae Hypothesis

-William Rankine also approximated that the heat was a kind of vibration of the atmosphere that revolved around the atomic nucleus and light was, in fact, a vibration that emerged from the movement of atomic nuclei and spread even more thanks to the attraction and mutual repulsion of these nuclei.
+William Rankine also approximated that the heat was a kind of vibration of the atmosphere that revolved around the atomic nucleus and the light was, in fact, a vibration that arose from the movement of the atomic nuclei and spread even more thanks to the attraction and mutual repulsion of these nuclei.

 Based on his molecular vertebrae hypothesis in 1849, he had found the connection between saturated vapor pressure and temperature.
 The following year he found some connections between the quantities of temperature, pressure and density of gas and described the latent heat after the evaporation of a liquid.

 He showed that a certain amount of heat disappeared and arrived at his own formulation of the second law of thermodynamics.